Skip to main content

 }

-Courier supports three routing strategies that define how messages flow across channels:
+Courier supports two routing methods that define how messages flow across channels:

-• priority — Try channels in the listed order until one succeeds.
-Ideal for fallback delivery (for example, try push first, then email).
+• single — Try channels in the listed order until one succeeds.
+This is the default and provides priority-based fallback delivery (for example, try push first, then email, then SMS).

 • all — Send through every listed channel at once so users receive the message everywhere they’re active.